Hearing the Wisdom of Bereaved Caregivers in this Season

 Along this journey, we have learned so much from listening to parents, grandparents, and other caregivers of children who have lost a parent.
 Being witness to the grief of others is a sacred privilege, and we have felt honored to sit in the presence of grief and pain as well as all the joy as people have shared stories of their partners and children with us and with one another.
 These families have been our teachers -- about caring, resilience, and important truths about how to make a good life and family in the midst of grief and loss.

-As we head into what may be some of the darkest days and weeks following an extraordinarily challenging year, we want to reflect back some of the lessons we have learned from the wisdom of bereaved caregivers and those who serve them about healing, surviving, and helping children thrive.
+As we head into what may be some of the darkest days and weeks following an extraordinarily challenging year, we want to reflect back on some of the lessons we have learned from the wisdom of bereaved caregivers and those who serve them about healing, surviving, and helping children thrive.
 These lessons are useful for all of us, whatever our losses have been this year.

 Gratitude and Adaptation